EIS explained: the UK startup’s guide to the Enterprise Investment Scheme

 If you think SEIS/EIS will be right for your company, it’s smart to get your application in well ahead of the tax year end – if your investors have SEIS/EIS allowance left over for this tax year, they’ll have the incentive to put their money into your company sooner because they can claim the relief on their tax return this year.

-In this year’s State of European Tech report, Dublin is listed as the third most entrepreneurial location in Europe.
-Which makes it the perfect time for Irish startups to use their position within the ecosystem to attract more investment.
+In the 2022 State of European Tech report, Dublin is listed as the third most entrepreneurial location in Europe.
+Which makes it the perfect time for Irish startups to use your position within the ecosystem to attract more investment.
 The SeedLegals dedicated Irish team are standing by to help.